 Most recent performance

 There are currently no scheduled performances of The Age of Anxiety.
-It was last on stage 7–17 November 2014 as part of the Autumn 2014/15 season.
+It was last on stage 7–17 November 2014.

 Liam Scarlett sets Leonard Bernstein's Symphony no.2, 'The Age of Anxiety', inspired by W.H.
 Auden's epic poem.
 In a New York bar in wartime four lonely strangers attempt to find spiritual meaning in an industrialized world.